unraid/docs/docs/unraid-os/troubleshooting/common-issues/data-recovery.md

 2. For disks using the %%XFS|xfs%% file system (the default for most Unraid setups), run:

     ```
-    xfs_repair -v /dev/[disk]
+    xfs_repair -v /dev/mdXp1
     ```

+    Replace **X** with the correct disk number.
 The `-v` flag provides detailed progress information.
 This command checks and attempts to repair the file system on the specified disk.

 3. For disks formatted with %%BTRFS|btrfs%%, first run a read-only check:

     ```
-    btrfs check /dev/[disk]
+    btrfs check /dev/mdXp1
     ```

+    Replace **X** with the correct disk number.
 Only use repair mode if absolutely necessary and after understanding the risks:

     ```
-    btrfs check --repair /dev/[disk]
+    btrfs check --repair /dev/mdXp1
     ```

 :::danger